-The landscape of Eryri was formed by staggeringly strong forces of nature and an almost inconceivable period of time.
+The landscape of Eryri was formed by staggeringly strong forces of nature over an almost inconceivable period of time.

-Volcanoes, glaciers, and tectonic movements are all responsible for forming the landscape of Snowdonia.
+Volcanoes, glaciers, and tectonic movements are all responsible for forming the landscape of Eryri.

 The Earth’s outer crust is divided into vast pieces of floating rock known as tectonic plates.
 These plates sit on a bed of molten rock, meaning that they are free to shift and slide in different directions.